trianacerda/trianacerda/README.md

 Fur babies: true === 🐶 🐶 🐱 🐱 ,

-Fun fact: 'I am from an island🍍 ',
+Fun facts: 'I am from an island🍍 ', 'I don't like hot drinks🧋', 'Christmas lights are the best🎄',

 };